 instructs the Director of the Telecommunication Development Bureau

-1 to continue to promote the adoption of ITU statistics, and to publish them regularly;
+1 to continue to promote the adoption of ITU statistics based primarily on official data provided by Member States, and to publish them regularly;

-2 to promote the activities required to define and adopt new indicators for the purpose of measuring the real impact of ICTs on countries' development;
+2 to promote the activities required to define and adopt new indicators including e-application indicators for the purpose of measuring the real impact of ICTs on countries' development;

-3 in order to give full effect to Resolution 8 (Rev. Hyderabad, 2010), to continue convening a seminar for Member States and experts to develop existing indicators and systematically review their methodologies, commencing this review in accordance with Resolution 8 (Rev. Hyderabad, 2010), and, as appropriate, to formulate any other indicators that may be required;
+3 in order to give full effect to Resolution 8 (Rev. Dubai, 2014), to continue convening a seminar for Member States and experts to develop existing indicators and systematically review their methodologies, commencing this review in accordance with Resolution 8 (Rev. Dubai, 2014), and, as appropriate, to formulate any other indicators that may be required;

 4 to call for a conference on ICT indicators at least once every two years;

-5 to give the necessary support for the implementation of Resolution 8 (Rev. Hyderabad, 2010), and to stress the importance of implementing the WSIS outcomes in relation to the indicators mentioned, and to continue to avoid duplication in statistical work in this field;
+5 to give the necessary support for the implementation of Resolution 8 (Rev. Dubai, 2014), and to stress the importance of implementing the WSIS outcomes in relation to the indicators mentioned, and to continue to avoid duplication in statistical work in this field;

-6 to continue to work to promote a single ICT index as the means by which ITU responds to considering a) above;
+6 to continue to work to promote a single ICT index using available internationally recognized methodologies as the means by which ITU responds to considering a) above;

 7 to cooperate with relevant international bodies, in particular those involved in the Partnership on Measuring ICT for Development, for the implementation of this resolution;